lynxthecat/cake-autorate/INSTALLATION.md

 - [SSH into the router](https://github.com/RMerl/asuswrt-merlin.ng/wiki/SSHD)

-- Make sure these are installed: entware; coreutils-mktemp; jsonfilter; bash;
-  and iputils-ping or fping.
+- Make sure these are installed: entware; coreutils-mktemp; jsonfilter; Bash 5.1 or newer; and iputils-ping or fping.

   - Firstly, if not already installed,
     [install entware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Entware);